 Be Unreasonable — in expectations of yourself and others beyond what you would think they are capable of.

-I cannot speak for other Forum graduates, but I rejected this and I intensely dislike this Multi-Level Marketing aspect of Landmark.
+I cannot speak for other Forum graduates, but I intensely rejected this aspect of Landmark.
 People are naturally skeptical of enthusiastic wide-eyed people who experienced a life-changing breakthrough.
 So it was no surprise to see some visitors walking out of that Tuesday night session.
-Those who stayed heard testimonies from Forum grads, got acknowledgment (applause etc) with each person’s story, and a genuine palpable excitement in the air amid a kind of evangelism.
-Cult experts call this “love-bombing”.
-I’m not so sure it applies here because “acknowledging” people (clapping) was done to positive effect during the actual seminar, and you see this in MLM style companies as well.
-But this all was just a complete turn-off for me, seeing how people acted in the Tuesday night recruitment effort.
-The natural push-back, that occurs with their registration recruitment, is likely why Landmark graduates do not number 50 or even 100 million people.
+Those who stayed heard testimonies from Forum grads, got acknowledgment (applause etc) with each person’s story, and a genuine palpable excitement in the air amid a kind of "evangelism"—that really is the only word that came to mind.
+Cult experts call enthusiasm and applause “love-bombing”.
+I’m not so sure it applies here, because “acknowledging” people (clapping) was done to a positive (mostly-not-manipulative) effect during the actual seminar itself.
+But this all was just a complete turn-off for me, seeing how Landmark people and volunteers acted in both of the Tuesday night recruitment efforts I had attended.

 So the Tuesday night “Enrolling” session is a big part of what makes the Forum seem like a cult.
-But, excluding the Tuesday night session, I must acknowledge that I did get a new perspective and I created several new opportunities for myself with those perspectives — but the recruitment angle just ruins it, and I think they should have re-engineered this part of it long ago.
+But, excluding the Tuesday night session—I must acknowledge that I did get many new distinctions and perspectives...and I created several new opportunities for myself with those perspectives.
+But the recruitment angle just ruins it, and I think they should have re-engineered this part of Landmark Education long ago.
 Some Forum grads might say my observation about Landmark Education’s recruitment practices is my “Racket”, or that I don’t “get it”.
-I’ll not belabor that argument, except to say my complaint is shared by many outsiders and Forum grads alike, and the “Cult” meme is earned by the Landmark Education’s refusal to revisit and change this practice.
+I’ll not belabor that argument, except to say my complaint is shared by many outsiders and Forum grads alike, and the “Cult” meme gets earned by Landmark Education’s refusal to revisit and explore changing this practice.

-Those distinctions, to me, relieve the Forum actually being any kind of cult.
-Still, Landmark Education does not market the Forum much beyond the word of mouth of “Enrolling”.
-You can have all the powerful ideas in the world, but the tragedy of Human Potential movements and LGATs is simple: outsiders and insiders often make them more than they are.
-No powerful ideas are perfect, and imperfect humans blow them out of proportion, and perspective gets skewed.
-Thus cult or snake-oil claims will happen, real or perceived.
+So there you have it on my thoughts about the cult thing—which I fully-admit is incomplete and solves nothing.
+I guess I should just say it's didn't feel like a cult during the 3-days of the seminar—but felt differently on those Tuesday night sessions.
+Landmark Education does not market the Forum much beyond the word-of-mouth of “Enrolling”.
+Look—you can have all the powerful ideas in the world but the tragedy of Human Potential movements and LGATs is simple: outsiders and insiders often build them up into more than they are.
+No powerful ideas are perfect, and imperfect humans can blow them out of proportion—perspectives can get skewed.
+So I believe that cult or snake-oil claims will always happen with any for-profit LGAT, including Landmark.

 Final thoughts

 Would I ever recommend the Landmark Forum?
-I have never gone out of my way to recommend it in the 15+ years since I attended.
-If their Tuesday night recruitment sessions go away?
-Yes, then I could recommend the Forum to some.
-I must honestly admit the insights and distinctions from my own experience helped me be more confident in my work.
-The concepts I gained helped me be better at communicating and taking personal responsibility for my relationships, as well.
+I have never gone out of my way to recommend it in the 15+ years since I attended the Forum.
+But I got a lot out of it, for myself.
+If their Tuesday night recruitment sessions go away, would I then recommend it?
+I'm not sure, but it would be easier to recommend.
+At any rate, I cannot deny that the insights and distinctions I gained—from my own experience—helped me be more confident in my work.
+And the concepts I gained helped me be better at communicating, and taking personal responsibility for my relationships.
 Good or bad.
 Did it make me a better person?
 Nah.
 I do that myself, day by day, learning from my experiences and with help from family and friends.
 I just have some nice tools to use, to help me continue in my journey and growth.

-So I’ll say this: if someone were searching for something that can empower them without becoming their whole life, and they skip the Tuesday night business, the Forum can be a great option.
-As I repeated a few times, people are imperfect…therefore any organized teaching is always imperfect.
-I have no doubt a lot of people have benefited from Est and the Forum in spite of the shortcomings I discussed.
+So I will say this instead: if someone were searching for something that can empower them without becoming their whole life, and they skip the Tuesday night business and additional courses (don't worry, your integrity will not be harmed), the Forum cand be a powerful option for growth for some people.
+As I have said before, people are imperfect...therefore any organized teaching is always imperfect.
+I have no doubt a lot of people have benefited from Est and the Forum in spite those shortcomings I discussed.
 People should research and make their own determinations, and your mileage may vary.
 Here is a brief guideline for people considering the Forum:

--If you hold rigid beliefs which help you function in life, the Forum could be more harmful than helpful.
+-If you hold rigid beliefs which help you function in life, I think the Forum could be more harmful than helpful.

--If you are someone who has a strong developed individuality and curiosity, can acknowledge the strengths and weaknesses of groups…AND can separate the wheat from the chaff to get practical use from something new…the Landmark Forum can be something worth doing.
-You have to be a healthy individual who enjoys risk and can appreciate having your worldview challenged and turned on its ear.
+-If you are someone who has a strong developed individuality and curiosity, can acknowledge the strengths and weaknesses of groups...AND can separate the wheat from the chaff to get practical use from something new...then the Landmark Forum can be something worth doing.
+You have to be a healthy individual who enjoys a little risk, and can appreciate having parts of your worldview challenged and turned on its ear.

 It takes guts to plunge into something and allow your everyday notions to be checked, tested, and to try on new ideas.
-As imperfect as the messengers Werner Erhard and the Forum are, I believe there is value in it for people of certain personality types.
+As imperfect as the messengers Werner Erhard and the Landmark may be, I do believe there is value in it for people of certain personality types—or people in a place of heavy seeking.
 I never found the information the Forum imparts to be “the answer”, because nothing is “the answer” (see what I did there?).
-The Forum simply shares a practical set of tools to use in everyday life.
+The Forum simply shares a practical set of tools that you can use in everyday life.

-Since my experience in 1994 I have had my own personal successes, failings, and life-events in between.
+Since my experience in 1995 I have had my own personal successes, failings, and life-events in between.
 In finding my own personal peace in the messy and imperfect journey of life, I’ve always been inquisitive and trying new ways of thinking.
 Did things that I learned in the Landmark Forum help in that journey?
 Possibly.
 Is it the reason I am happy?
-Of course not.
+Of course not!
+But I cannot deny the useful tools my Landmark Forum experience gave me.
 A different way of thinking was simply available to me, and I picked the parts that were the most useful to me.
 And I am absolutely certain my career success owes much to some of the concepts I learned in the Landmark Forum.

-The ability view life as moments that I am attaching meaning to, essentially meaningless, and to learn that I’m free to remove and create my own meaning was always a useful thing.
-To some people that’s Zen Buddhism, to others it’s God.
-Whatever your own beliefs or thoughts about what it means to be a human being…there are many types of “Forums” out there that you can learn from.
+The ability view life as individual moments that I am attaching meaning to, and to learn that I’m free to remove and create my own meaning was always a useful thing.
+It allowed me to turn around some dark moments, and help others in my professional career and life.
+To some people that’s just Zen Buddhism, to others maybe it’s God.
+Whatever your own beliefs or thoughts about what it means to be a human being...there are many other “Forums” out there that you can learn from.
 Whichever place you choose to get new knowledge from is entirely your own individual choice.
-As imperfect as beliefs, ideas, and new ways of thinking are….they are out there in the world for us to learn about, and maybe even benefit from.
-Or discard.
+As imperfect as beliefs, ideas, and new ways of thinking are...they are out there in the world for us to learn about, and maybe benefit from.
+Or even discard.
 Good luck!

 Originally published at mydigitalpathos.com in 2009, and re-published at julianwest.me on September 15, 2012.